MikeBilyeu/zipiwhiskMobile/README.md

 This app started as a small project to learn the fundamentals of a full-stack application.
 It quickly grew into something much greater than that.
 Zipiwhisk is a recipe app where users can explore recipes without the fluff.
 It helps you find the tasty recipes you're looking for in a simple and easy-to-use format.

-What makes it so great?
+What makes it so cool?

 - Simplicity has been the underlying factor behind all the decisions when creating the UX/UI.
-- Videos & photos are an important part of this app because the way we perceive food is initially with our eyes.
+- "We eat first with our eyes"; that's why photos & videos are a crucial part of why this app is so great.
 - Adding a social aspect to the app was almost necessary to help bring more fun and excitement to the recipes you make!

-I hope this app helps people build a better relationship with food and explore new things, but more importantly, I hope it brings more awareness to the food they are consuming.
+I hope this app helps people build a better relationship with food and explore new cuisines, but more importantly, I hope it brings more awareness to the food they are consuming.

 ### Built With